geekmomprojects/Teardown2023/README.md

 ### Lanyard Kit

-If you purchase an LED lanyard kit ($20) to use at the workshop, [instructions for assembly are here](/lanyard/README.md)
+If you receive a lanyard kit to use at the workshop, [instructions for assembly are here](/lanyard/README.md)

 ## Resources